 2 Quick Tips to Show Appreciation and Engage with the Project Team

-The purpose of this article is to provide two quick tips on how to show appreciation, engage more with your team, make them feel that you are aware of their efforts, and they will feel greater enjoyment about being on your team.
-Team communications is covered under Communications which is under the LEAD part and under People in the MPM model.
+The purpose of this article is to provide two quick tips on how to show appreciation and engage more with your team.
+They will be grateful that you are aware of their efforts, will feel greater enjoyment about being on your team and they’ll be excited about being a part of creating something with others.

 Appreciate at Holidays and for Accomplishments